MBrassey/toss-up/README.md

 #### IPFS

-    Rather than using GHpages, Heroku or AWS, TossUp's application files are hosted on the Interplanetary FileSystem [(IPFS)](https://ipfs.io/).
+TossUp's application files are hosted on the Interplanetary FileSystem [(IPFS)](https://ipfs.io/).
 Being deployed this way, the application is hosted with peer to peer functionality in a completely distributed, decentralized way.

 #### Chainlink